cmu-delphi/covidcast/Python-packages/covidcast-py/docs/plot_examples.rst

 If more control is desired, the signal data can be passed to :py:func:`covidcast.get_geo_df`, which will return a
-`GeoPandas GeoDataFrame <https://geopandas.org/reference/geopandas.GeoDataFrame.html>`_ with relevant polgons that can be used with the `mappings tools <https://geopandas.org/mapping.html>`_ provided by that package.
-The geometry information is sourced from the `2019 US Census Cartographic Boundary Files <https://www.census.gov/geographies/mapping-files/time-series/geo/cartographic-boundary.html>`_,
+`GeoPandas GeoDataFrame <https://geopandas.org/reference/geopandas.GeoDataFrame.html>`_ with relevant polgons that can be used with the `mapping tools <https://geopandas.org/mapping.html>`_ provided by that package.
+The geometry information is sourced from the `2019 US Census Cartographic Boundary Files <https://www.census.gov/geographies/mapping-files/time-series/geo/cartographic-boundary.html>`_.

-The :py:func:`covidcast.get_geo_df` can return different joins depending on your use case.
+The :py:func:`covidcast.get_geo_df` method can return different joins depending on your use case.
 By default, it will try to compute the right join between the input data (left side of join) to the geometry data (right side of join), so that the returned GeoDataFrame will contain all the possible geometries with the signal values filled if present.
-Counties which do not have values but have a corresponding megacounty will have inherit the megacounty values.
+Counties which do not have values but have a corresponding megacounty will inherit the megacounty values.
 This operation depends on having only one row of signal information per geographic region.
 If this is not the the case, you must use another join.

 >>> data = covidcast.signal("fb-survey", "smoothed_cli",
-...                          date(2020,8,3), date(2020,8,4),
+...                          date(2020, 8, 3), date(2020, 8, 4),
 ...                          geo_type = "county")
 >>> covidcast.get_geo_df(data)
      geo_value time_value direction      issue  lag     value    stderr  sample_size geo_type data_source        signal                                           geometry state_fips